Protests, transparency and the changing face of higher ed

 "I think that most elite institutions are going to be there.
 While Purdue, with its STEM focus has been there for long, I still wonder whether it's appropriate to frame this trend in such an urgent light?"

-Dunagan concludes that at least for public universities, more institutions will have to start considering the effects of disruptive innovation.
+Dunagan concludes that it's time for public universities, to start considering the effects of disruptive innovation.

-"There is some evidence that public universities in general are being left behind, so if they are continuously saying it's too late [for them to compete], maybe that's urgent."
+"There is some evidence that public universities in general are being left behind.
+It's urgent that institutions make these investments now, before it's too late for them to compete."

 Follow Shalina Chatlani on Twitter